navgurukul/newton/samvaad-tech-201/google.md

 Iss discussion ko karte hue, aap inn points ke baarein mei bhi soch sakte hai:

-1. What is Google?
+1. What is search engine?
 2. How many offices does google have in India?
-3. What is the advantage of google?
+3. Explain how google map is working?
 4. How google store large amount of data?
-5. How Google works?
+5. Explain what happen when user enter any queries means how google gives output?
+6. How google correct your spelling mistake, when you enter wrong word?
+7. Those data which is coming to us where it is stored?